-Magnetic particle inspection is a nondestructive testing (NDT) process for detecting surface and subsurface discontinuities in ferroelectric materials such as iron, nickel, cobalt, and some of their alloys.
+Magnetic particle inspection, sometimes called MT, MPI, or mag particle, is a nondestructive test method used to check for surface and sub-surface discontinuities and defects.
 The process puts a magnetic field into the part and the piece is magnetized by direct or indirect magnetization.

-The presence of a surface or subsurface defect or discontinuity in the material allows the magnetic flux to leak.
-Ferrous iron particles are applied to the part in a dry or in a wet suspension, these variations can be referred to as dry magnetic particle inspection or wet magnetic particle inspection.
-If an area of flux leakage is present, the particles will be attracted to the defect.
+Magnetic particle inspection can be performed using a wet or dry method, depending on the application.
+In both methods, the product is electrically charged to create a magnetic field.
+Then, Ferrous iron particles are applied to the part in a dry or in a wet suspension.
+If there is a crack or other defect present, the particles will be attracted to the defect.
 The particles will build up around the leakage and form an "indication."
 The indication is evaluated to determine its characteristics, its cause, and how to proceed.
+This allows Element’s technicians to understand the type and severity of any discontinuities on the part.

 Element's ASNT-certified non destructive testing experts